Arhopala antimuta

 Arhopala antimuta or small tailess oakblue is a butterfly in the family Lycaenidae.
 It was described by Cajetan Felder and Rudolf Felder in 1865.
 It is found in the Indomalayan realm.

+A. antimutaFldr. is allied to metamuta and hypomuta and entirely resembles above gunongensis, except that the black margin of the male wings is somewhat broader and the whole insect smaller.